6 Best Coffee Beans for Pour Over

 Pour over accentuates intricate flavors when compared to other brewing methods.

 In general, people recommend single origins because the clean and unmuddied flavors of a well made pour over highlight their unique characteristics (3).
-For example, the Jamaican Blue Mountain coffee.
+For example, the Jamaican Blue Mountain coffee or the Costa Rica coffee.
 For the same reason, the best light roast coffee, with its mild flavors and mellow body, is also suggested.

 The 6 Best Coffee Beans for Pour Over in 2020